nicksnowdev/nicksnowdev/README.md

-I make random projects with p5.js and upload them to my website, one-lemon.com
+I make random projects with p5.js and upload them to openprocessing.org, and I eventually plan to host them on my own website.

-I also dabble in game development with Godot.